automl/Auto-PyTorch/README.md

 }
 ```

-**Note**: Previously, the name of the project was AutoNet.
-Since this was too generic, we changed the name to AutoPyTorch.
-AutoNet 2.0 in the reference mention above is indeed AutoPyTorch.

 ## Contact

-Auto-PyTorch is developed by the [AutoML Group of the University of Freiburg](http://www.automl.org/).
+Auto-PyTorch is developed by the [AutoML Groups of the University of Freiburg and Hannover](http://www.automl.org/).